Sub-Architecture Ensemble Pruning in Neural Architecture Search: Experimental Study

-\subsection{\infoabbr{} Could Generate Distinct Deeper Sub-Architectures than \adanet{}}
+\subsection{\propabbr{} Could Generate Distinct Deeper Sub-Architectures than \adanet{}}

 In a few cases, we observe that \infoabbr{} could achieve a larger ensemble architecture than \adanet{}, which makes us wonder whether \propabbr{} could lead to distinct architectures from \adanet{}.
 Thus, we dig the sub-architectures that are kept in the final architecture to explore more details deep down inside.

-As we can see in Table~\ref{tab:distinct}, when the size of sub-ensemble architectures equals or exceeds that of the ensemble architecture that is not pruned, the diversity of the sub-ensemble architecture is usually smaller than that of the ensemble architecture.
+As we can see in Table~\ref{tab:distinct}, the size of sub-ensemble architectures tends to be larger under the lower level of diversity.
 The reason why \infoabbr{} (or \infovari{}) generates distinct deeper sub-architectures might be the diversity is not sufficient for its objective in Eq.~(\ref{eq:11}).
 In this case, the objective would guide the pruning process to search for more distinct deeper sub-architectures to increase diversity.

-For more information, as for the MNIST dataset in Table~\ref{tab:multi}, \adanet{} keeps all twelve sub-architectures in the final architecture and reached 93.21\% accuracy, while \infoabbr{} searches thirteen sub-architectures and prunes the thirteenth sub-architecture at last, arriving at the same accuracy.
-Besides, \adanvari{} keeps all ten sub-architectures in the final architecture and reaches 93.26\% accuracy, while \infovari{} keeps the first to the fifteenth sub-architectures except the fourteenth sub-architecture, arriving at 93.39\% accuracy.
-Similar results are reported in the appendix.